Sawtaytoes/OneForm/everything-explained/validate-dynamic-groups-of-fields.md

 Dynamic fields are validated using only the field name.

-By default, your `validate` callback will receive an array of any values wrapped in `<FieldGroup />`:
+By default, your `getErrorMessages` callback will receive an array of any values wrapped in `<FieldGroup />`:

 ```jsx
 const groupValidations = [